 5: Areas within Calp (Calpe)

-Calpe offers equally as much for those interested in sightseeing.
+The area offers equally as much for those interested in sightseeing.
 The old town part and Iglesia church make for exciting exploration, while the remains of a Roman villa sit along the Paseo Maritimo.
-Calpe castle displays Moorish architecture, and while active, keep an eye out for traditional Spanish countryside houses.
+The castle displays Moorish architecture, and while active, keep an eye out for traditional Spanish countryside houses.
 Visit the Archaeology and Fiestas Museums, or enjoy golfing and water sports.
-Despite not matching the popularity of places like Alicante, Calpe has much to offer any discerning traveller.
+Despite not matching the popularity of places like Alicante has much to offer any discerning traveller.

 6: Visit Denia in the Northern Costa Blanca